-Former Inslee general counsel Nick Brown recommended as next U.S. Attorney for Western Washington
+Nick Brown, former general counsel to Gov. Inslee, recommended as next U.S. Attorney for Western Washington

 “I am hoping it will be speedy,” he said.

-If Biden moves fast with the nominations, it would be a departure from President Donald Trump, who took about 16 months to nominate Brian Moran as his pick for Western Washington’s U.S. Attorney.
+If Biden moves fast with the nominations, it would be a departure from former President Donald Trump, who took about 16 months to nominate Brian Moran as his pick for Western Washington’s U.S. Attorney.

 Moran, a former top attorney in the state Attorney General’s office, was nominated by Trump in May of 2018.
 He drew bipartisan support in the Senate and was sworn in on Jan.
 17, 2019.

-Murray and Cantwell also have recommended Vanessa Waldref, a career federal prosecutor in Spokane, as the next U.S. Attorney for the Eastern District of Washington.
+Murray and Cantwell also have recommended Vanessa Waldref, a career federal prosecutor in Spokane, as U.S. Attorney for the Eastern District of Washington.

 Waldref, a Georgetown Law graduate, is a trial attorney in the Justice Department’s Environmental and Natural Resources Division.
 If appointed, she’d be the first woman to serve as U.S. Attorney for the Eastern District.